regebro/supporting-python-3/source/differences.rst

 .. literalinclude:: _tests/long25.txt

-It's quite unusual that you would need to specify that an integer should be a long in Python 2.
-If you do and you need code that runs in both Python 2 and Python 3 without ``2to3`` conversion, the following code works:
+It's quite unusual that you would need to specify that an integer should be a long in Python 2, as Python's integer functions all will return ``long`` when needed.
+If you do require it the following code works on both Python 2 and Python 3 without ``2to3`` conversion:

 .. literalinclude:: _tests/long26.txt